sematext/docs/docs/monitoring/correlation.md

 ### Correlating Performance Metrics with Logs

 Often times performance issues correlate with an increase in error or warning logs.
 Correlating a performance spike, dip, or any other anomaly with logs will often lead you to error logs that will either immediately explain what is going on or will at least guide you in the right direction.
-You can correlate any Monitoring App's report with any Log App's report, but any [Connected Apps](../guide/connected-apps/) will be more easily accessible during correlation.
+You can correlate any Monitoring App's report with any Log App's report.
+Any [Connected Apps](../guide/connected-apps/) will be more easily accessible during correlation, so consider connecting your Apps approrpriately.

 ### Correlating Performance Metrics with Events